a-rahimi/parallel-training/parallelism.md

 # General Parallelism to Train Deep Nets

 There are several ways to train large neural networks with the help of multiple GPUs.
-The prominent categories are Pipeline Parallelism,  Data Parallelism, and Tensor Parallelism.
-Each of these categories comes in complex flavors, like Looped Pipeline Parallelism, or Fully Sharded Pipeline Parallelism.
+The prominent categories are Pipeline Parallelism (aka GPipe),  Data Parallelism, and Tensor Parallelism.
+Each of these categories comes in complex flavors, like Looped Pipeline Parallelism (LPP), or Fully Sharded Pipeline Parallelism (FSDP).
 On the surface, these forms of parallelism appear so different that they're each implemented with different code bases.
 For example, PyTorch implements Data Parallism under `torch.nn.parallel.DistributedDataParallel`, Fully Sharded Data